mbmontana785/NFL_Daily_Fantasy_Model/README.md

 ### Live_Notebook7
 - Takes user input to adjust QB_role variable (1 or 2) if there's a starting QB change.
 - Adjusts quarterback dataset if there are starting QB changes.
 - Adjusts FLEX dataset if there's a starting QB change.
-FLEX dataset contains QB strength variables that relate to starting QB
+FLEX dataset contains QB strength variables that relate to starting QB.

 ### Live_Notebook8
 - Takes user input to adjust FLEX dataset for injuries.